 Plan a year of blog content in one day

-Once you have your core content prepared, you can write multiple blog posts and then save them for throughout the year.
-This way you always have something to post and it won’t be something that you’ve just put together because you forgot that you always post on Sundays or you’ve put it off too much and know that you just need to post anything.
+Once you have your core content prepared, you can write multiple blog posts at once and save them for throughout the year.
+This way you always have something to post and it won’t be something that you’ve just put together because you forgot that you always post on Sundays or you’ve put it off too much and know that you just need to post something.
 When you put content out there that is thrown together or not useful, then it will do your audience no good which won’t help you either.

 How to Begin Putting Together Your Content for the Year.

 Gone are the days of bloggers posting content everyday.
 Your blog followers are not going to have time to read your content everyday (nor are they going to want too).
 I post on my blog 2 days a week, which brings me in a consistent amount of traffic while still allowing me to create extremely high quality content for my readers.